 Security Model¶

-Tunnel Whisperer implements defense-in-depth with three independent security layers.
+Tunnel Whisperer implements defense-in-depth with four independent security layers.
 Compromise of any single layer does not expose user data or grant unauthorized access.
 Every connection is outbound-only, encrypted end-to-end, and scoped to the minimum required ports per user.

-Three-Layer Security¶
+Four-Layer Security¶

-1. Transport Layer — TLS 1.3¶
+1. Transport Layer — TLS 1.3 with mutual authentication¶

 All traffic between clients, the relay, and servers is encrypted with TLS 1.3 on port 443.
 Caddy handles TLS termination on the relay with automatic certificate provisioning via Let's Encrypt (ACME).
 To any firewall, proxy, or DPI system, Tunnel Whisperer traffic is indistinguishable from standard HTTPS.